croft/netgen/topos/README.md

 * Waypoint: traffic starting from _src_ should traverse node _w_
 * Symmetry: a path from _src_ to _dst_ takes the same path as _dst_ to _src_
 * Asymmetry: a path from _src_ to _dst_ uses a different path than _dst_ to _src_

+### Specifications

+* Reachability requirement in the presence of migration.
+Assume traffic from Vi can reach Vj, where Vi and Vj are two virtual machines that reside in the DC.
+Vi is connected to the DC via a set of edge switches {S1,S2, ...}, and Vj is connected to the DC via {D1,D2,...}.
+Now, if Vj migrates to a new location {D1',D2',...}, The NetGen policy will be like: match{src_IP = Vi_IP}, {S1,S2,...}: .*(D1+D2+...) => .*(D1'+D2'+...)
+* Waypoint requirement in the face of middle-box scaling-out/in.
+Assume traffic from Vi to Vj is required to pass a firewall FW.
+Originally, the FW is implemented in two locations F1,F2.
+Now, if the DC adds a third one (for better performance) F3, the NetGen policy could be: match(*), {S1,S2,...}: .* (F1+F2).* => .* (F1+F2+F3).* A similar NetGen policy can be used for the case of scaling in firewall implementation from three to two.
+* Change of waypoint policy with new functionality.
+Assume the original waypoint requirement is FW >> LB (traffic sequentially passes firewall and load balancer).
+Now, a monitoring middlebox is introduced and the intention is to have LB and the monitor (MN) to process traffic in either order.
+The NetGen policy will be like: match(*): {S1,S2,...}: .* FW LB .* => .* FW ((LB MN) + (MN LB)) .*